blue-yonder/tsfresh/docs/text/rolling.rst

 | 2  | t9   | 11 | 13 |
 +----+------+----+----+

-where you have measured two values (x and y) for two different entities (1 and 2) in 4 or 2 time steps.
+where you have measured the values from two sensors x and y for two different entities (id 1 and 2) in 4 or 2 time steps (t1 to t9).

+Now, we can use :func:`tsfresh.utilities.dataframe_functions.roll_time_series` to get consecutive sub-time series.
-If you set `rolling` to 0, the feature extraction works on
+E.g. if you set `rolling` to 0, the feature extraction works on the original time series without any rolling.

+So it extracts 2 set of features,

 +----+------+----+----+
 | id | time | x  | y  |